urbullet/MTU/README.md

 # MTU

-The codes in this repositry are the ones I used in my MSc project, where:
+The codes in this repositry are the ones I used in my MSc project for automonous detection of manholes through street images, where:

 **Download_GSV.ipynb** is the code I wrote to download the GSV images from the provided map in the folde "**road map**".<br />